Land Rover Discovery Sport PHEV range, MPG, CO2 & charging

 |141mpg||44g/km||34 miles||6hrs 42mins (0-100%, 3kW)|

-The Discovery Sport's 141mpg headline figure comes with a caveat, just like with all PHEVs - you need to plug in all the time to be able to get anywhere close to that.
-Emissions of 44g/km and an electric range of 34 miles are impressive, though.
+The Discovery Sport's 141mpg headline figure comes with a caveat, just like with all PHEVs – you need to plug in regularly (pretty much at the end of every journey) to get anywhere close to that.
+CO2 emissions of 44g/km and an electric range of 34 miles are impressive, though.